lewiscj97/cinema-tickets/cinema-tickets-javascript/README.md

 The [mocha][mocha] framework has been used for test execution, along with the [chai][chai] and [sinon-chai][sinon-chai] assertion libraries.
 [sinon][sinon] has been used to test that calls to the third-party APIs for seat booking and purchasing were made correctly.

-[chai-http][chai-http] has been used to test the server, to assert that correct responses and response codes are returned for different request types.
+[chai-http][chai-http] was used to test the server, to assert that correct responses and response codes are returned for different request types.

 Run the following command to execute all tests: